 Well, we’ve come full circle on that topic.
 Once again, talk to your attorney and let them decide for you.
 If they tell you it is okay, you can then read about our various online poker deposit methods for USA.
 If you do decide to play, we wish you the best of luck at the US online poker tables.

-Well, I can finally update this page with good news.
-The UNITED STATES has finally come to their senses and begun handing out licenses to poker websites.
-This means that if you live in a state that wants online poker, they will have it.
-You will only be allowed to play against players in your own state and possibly in other countries.
-On the US based poker sites you will not be able to play against other US territories or outside countries.
-This is called ‘intrastate gambling’ and kind of sucks but it’s one step forward.
-Stay tuned for more information in 2014, 2015 and beyond…
+Certain states of America are coming to their senses and issuing state wide licenses to poker websites in their state (NV and DE share tables) while NJ sits alone.
+This also means that if you live in a state that wants online poker, they will have it, like California.
+You will only be allowed to play against players in your own state and possibly in other countries unless compacts are signed.
+This is called ‘intrastate/interstate gambling’ and kind of sucks but it’s one step forward.
+Stay tuned for more information in 2015 and beyond…